ekkx/1secMail-Python/README.md

 ### About

 This is a simple Python API wrapper for www.1secmail.com ↗ using the official 1secMail API.
-It allows you to easily generate temporary email addresses as much as you want and retrieve emails sent to those addresses.
+It allows you to easily create temporary email addresses for testing, verification, or other purposes where you need a disposable email address.

 ### Install